 Anyone in your domain will be able to access your published doc at the link you specify; anyone from outside your team who tries to access the doc will see a message that they don't have access to the doc

 All other publishing features can be used as expected within your team:

 Doc Interactivity: Can people just read the doc?
 Play with various calculators in the doc?
 Make contributions to the doc, like adding rows to a table or voting on topics?
 You choose!

 Copy: You can add a copy button to your doc to make it easier to replicate for things like internal templates, etc.

 Show sections in top nav: You can give your doc a more website-like feel with top nav

 Visual Options: Published and unpublished docs have access to a variety of visual options, including cover images, subtitles, author bylines, font styles and sizes, section outlines and more

-❗️IMPORTANT: If you do not have a domain set up with Coda, the above does not apply; even with discoverability settings toggled off, publishing a doc will still share to the world.
+❗️IMPORTANT: If you do not have a domain (ie. firstname.lastname@example.org) set up as your login with Coda, the above does not apply; even with discoverability settings toggled off, publishing a doc will still share to the world.

 We hope this new option helps you use Coda to make and share polished executive dashboards, team wikis (with a controlled group of editors) or internal modeling tools that feel less "breakable" to your teammates.

 But what if you do want to publish a doc to the web on behalf of your team, or have it listed on your public maker profile?
 Simply toggle the "Discoverable to anyone" switch to "On" and it will be available to anyone with the published linkーwhether they are shared the link directly, find it via search engines, or click it from social media sites where it has been shared.